suraj-kawale-au2/Promise_concept/README.md

 ### "Callback Hell"

-Asynchronous JavaScript, or JavaScript that uses callbacks, is hard to get right intuitively.It Looks like this.
+Asynchronous JavaScript, or JavaScript that uses callbacks, is hard to get right intuitively.
+It Looks like this.

 ```
 getSomeData(function(x){